jeremyis/inbox-swifter/README.md

 $ node inbox-swifter.js

 ## In action
-Note that I fiddled with the output data to make it more private.
-So the histogram numbers are really low, but you should get the idea.
+Note that the data is obviously faked!
 ![Screenshot](https://user-images.githubusercontent.com/184923/91683874-a6459600-eb0a-11ea-9881-b3409cd56415.png)